Brachistochrone of Entanglement for Spin Chains: Introduction

-In this paper we discuss the role played by the entanglement in the QB formalism by considering the time-optimal unitary evolution of a tripartite system with a trilinear Ising interaction Hamiltonian with a fixed energy available and where the intermediate party can be controlled via a local, time dependent magnetic field.
-We point out that the time-optimal synthesis of interactions between qubits which are indirectly coupled via an intermediate qubit is a typical scenario in a wide array of promising (scalable) experimental realizations of quantum information processing (see, e.g., \cite{khaneja2}-\cite{ising}).
-Moreover, the QB formalism naturally allows for the situation in which local coherent controls are assumed to time consuming, contrary to the requirements of zero time cost for local controls typical of the standard time-optimal quantum control methods \cite{khaneja}, We concentrate our attention on the behavior of the residual entanglement between the indirectly coupled qubits at the end of the trilinear chain, as expressed by the so called 2-tangle \cite{coffman}.
-We also consider all the possible initial quantum pure states for the tripartite system, i.e. completely separable, bi-separable, and with true tripartite entanglement (bipartite for $W$ and tripartite for $GHZ$ states).
+In this paper, we discuss the role played by entanglement in time-optimal state evolution, as an application of the QB formalism.
+Though our method can be applied to general systems, we consider a simple concrete model where two qubits are coupled via an intermediate qubit which can be controlled directly.
+This is a typical situation in a wide array of promising (scalable) experimental realizations of quantum information processing (see, e.g., \cite{khaneja}-\cite{vandamme}).
+For example, the system can be considered as a spin chain under on-site magnetic fields.
+An advantage of the model is that one can analytically work out all the details including the time evolution of the state and it entanglement.
+Moreover, the QB formalism naturally allows for the situation in which local coherent controls are assumed to be time consuming, contrary to the requirements of zero time cost for local controls typical of the standard time-optimal quantum control methods \cite{khaneja1}-\cite{khaneja2}.
+We concentrate our attention on the behavior of the residual entanglement between the indirectly coupled qubits at the end of a trilinear chain, as expressed by the so called 2-tangle \cite{coffman}.
+We also consider all the possible initial quantum pure states for the tripartite system, i.e. completely separable, bi-separable, and with true tripartite entanglement (fully bipartite for $W$ and maximally tripartite for $GHZ$ states).
 We then let the 2-tangle evolve along the general time-optimal quantum trajectory defined by the QB action principle, and we fix the integrals of the motion by imposing that entanglement reaches its maximum value in the shortest possible time.
 The minimal time for reaching such a maximum of the 2-tangle is a function of the ratio between the interaction couplings of the Ising Hamiltonian.

 The paper is organized as follows.
 In Section II we review the main features of the QB formalism for the time-optimal synthesis of unitary quantum evolutions.
 In Section III we summarize the QB solution for the problem of a three-linear qubit system subject to an Ising interaction with unequal couplings and a local control on the intermediate qubit, when a finite energy is available.
 In Section IV we define the measure for the bipartite entanglement between the two indirectly coupled qubits of the chain and we introduce the main formulas for the 2-tangle and 3-tangle for all the possible sets of initial quantum states.
 Section V is devoted to the study of the entanglement evolution for these initial quantum states, and we define the optimal times and the analytical form of the quantum evolutions for which the 2-tangle between the indirectly coupled qubits most rapidly reach its maximum value.
 Finally, Section IV is devoted to the summary and discussion of our results.